 A land filled with rich Viking heritage and remnants of ancient Norse settlements, the connection between Scotland and Scandinavia is a fascinating subject to dive in to.
 Did you know that the last battle between the Scots and Norse took place in 1263 at the Battle of Largs in North Ayrshire?

 Where can I go?
-Explore a 13th century Viking village and watch traditional fire processions at the Largs Viking Festival from 2 – 10 September and find out more about the Year of History, Heritage & Archaeology 2017.
+Explore a 13th century Viking village and watch traditional fire processions at the Largs Viking Festival from 1 – 9 September.

 8. Meet mesmerising wildlife

 Witness one of the animal kingdom’s most magnificent spectacles as red deer put on a captivating performance for mates during the autumn mating season, known as the ‘rut’.
 It starts towards the end of September.

 If you’re exploring the coast, keep an eye out for adorable fluffy seal pups who are born at the end of September.

 Get cosy and drift off to sleep inside a luxurious glamping pod, hut or cabin.
 With the sounds of birds chirping and a gentle breeze whistling through the air, this is an unforgettable way to finish off the summer.
 Get a little closer to nature and watch a blanket of stars light up the September sky.

 Where can I go?
 Check our glamping section for some unique accommodation offerings.

 While you might not see puffins in September (they tend to depart in mid-August), on the peaceful Isle of May you can witness ancient human history that dates back to 2000BC, a time when the isle was an important fishing hub for Fifers.